15 Best Walks in the World Everyone Should Experience

 4. The Monuments Walk: Washington, D.C.

-On and off the National Mall, hundreds of statues, plaques and memorials commemorate everything from poetry to politics.
+The National Mall contains, hundreds of statues, plaques and memorials commemorating everything from poetry to politics.
 Whether honoring service in the United States military or recognizing outstanding individuals from around the world, these historic and artistic representations decorate street corners and cornices throughout the nation’s capital.
 The National Mall, marked on the north end by the Washington Monument and the U. S. Capitol building on the south, abounds with memorials of the major figures and military events of American history.

 5. The Freedom Trail: Boston, Mass.